 With over nineteen different authors from all across the L.A. spectrum, the writing in LAtitudes is highly aware of the multiplicity which makes up The City.
 As Luis Alfaro notes at the outset, there is no ‘one L.A.,’ but over 18 million of them.

 And as Anthea Hartig and Josh Sides point out, L.A. is not just in downtown or Hollywood, or in the east or south sides, but it’s in the pedestrian friendliness of Burbank, and the vastness of Sunland-Tujunga, and in sun-baked Sylmar.
 It’s also in the historic city of Inglewood, as well as in lesser known Hawthorne, and the laid back South Bay.
 Los Angeles is also in San Pedro, as well as in Long Beach, and Norwalk and Cerritos!
 The list goes on, as 60% of The City is actually outside of The City.

-Of course, anyone browsing through the web can tell you that L.A.’s made up of 88 different “communities”, but what’s special about LAtitudes is that you won’t just discover the hard facts about the land but also the stories attached to it.
+Of course, anyone browsing through the web can tell you that L.A.’s made up of 88 different “communities,” but what’s special about LAtitudes is that it won’t just take you through the hard facts of the land, but also through the stories attached to it.

 For example, did you know that L.A. was once little more than a string of cattle ranches across a couple of dozen prairies?
 I sure didn’t, but Teddy Varno’s essay makes it a live experience.

 And did you know that L.A. was attacked one early February morning during World War 2, though not by the Axis powers, but by a UFO?!
 Yes, it sounds like the stuff of movies, but Jason Brown’s essay places readers right in the middle of the incredible sequence for an unforgettable ride.

 LAtitudes goes beyond the wild and quirky, however, and features truly historical work.
 Cindi Alvitre’s Coyote Tour describes the Tongva and Yaangna tribes who trailed through the land before the Spanish crown decimated or acculturated their people, while Nathan Masters’s Gridding the City identifies the true genius of the grid masters who gave The City its ‘sprawling’ form.